Vantiq/vantiq-service-connectors/README.md

 Generally, these are things that are not available as downloads via `gradle` dependencies, or are things that are specific to each use.

-Building the connectors require a Java compiler.
+Building some of the connectors requires a Java compiler.
 To build everything, you'll need at least Java 11.

 ## Building Docker Images